Arshpreet0991/onlineVault/notes/steps.md

   - find the user from req.user.\_id
   - set refreshToken to undefined
   - return a response and use clear cookies method to delete accessToken and refreshToken.

+#### Step 6.
+CRUD Operations with User Controller

+##### Change Password

+- get old password and new Password from the user.
+- get userId from the user object sent by our JWTVerify middleware.
+- verify if old password is correct
+- update the new password
+- save the new password in user object in DB
+- return a response

+##### Get Current User

+- Since our request already has access to user Id through JWTVerify middleware, we can just return the response and send back req.user

+##### Update Accounts details

+- get user data
+- check if we got the data
+- validate the data
+- use find and update
+- remove password
+- dont forget to add new:true.
+This will return the new document not the original document.
+- return response

+##### Update User Images/ files

+- updating files should have a separated controller than text based updates because we dont want to overwrite all the text based user details everytime we update an image.
+- get image
+- check if we got local path or not
+- upload on cloudinary
+- check if upload successful
+- find the user and update it
+- return the response